AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

     - Choose **[!UICONTROL Google Analytics]** and update the placeholder (`UA-xxxxxx-x`) with your own **[!UICONTROL GA ID]**.

-1. Follow Google's instructions to add tags, triggers, and variables to the new container.
+1. Follow Google's instructions for adding tags, triggers, and variables to the new container.

     If you have settings in another container that you want to use, they can be moved to the new container.

 1. Click **[!UICONTROL Confirm]** when complete.

-1. Follow Google's instructions to publish the new container.
+1. Follow Google's instructions for publishing the new container.

 ## Step 3.
 Configure your store